CUITCHE/PerformanceAnalyzer/README.md

 Their order cannot be reversed.

 Note: can't use `loadView_aop` as your name of custom method.
-Analyzer used the name in the internal.
+Analyzer uses the name in the internal.
 If you do, program will go into infinite recursion until stack overflow.

 ## Statistical Data Interface
 Now, you can get all of module names which analyzer statisticed through property `modulesOfStatistic`.
 According to the modules, call method `- (id)statisticsWithType:ofKey:` to get statistical data.
 Generally, the method returns a NSArray object.
 To be currency in the future, write return type to id.